redbadger/crux/docs/src/getting_started/core.md

 We will need an interface definition file for the FFI bindings.
 Uniffi has its own file format (similar to WebIDL) that has a `.udl` extension.
-You can create one here `/shared/src/shared.udl`, like this:
+You can create one at `/shared/src/shared.udl`, like this:

 ```txt
 {{#include ../../../examples/counter/shared/src/shared.udl}}